-Insider Trading Restrictions / Market Abuse Laws

-You acknowledge that, depending on your or your broker's country or the country in which shares of Common Stock are listed, you may be subject to insider trading restrictions and/or market abuse laws, which may affect your ability to accept, acquire, sell or otherwise dispose of shares of Common Stock, rights to shares of Common Stock (e.g., Restricted Stock Units) or rights linked to the value of shares of Common Stock under the Plan during such times that you are considered to have "inside information" regarding the Company (as defined by the laws or regulations in the applicable jurisdictions or your country).
+Insider Trading Restrictions / Market Abuse Laws You acknowledge that, depending on your or your broker's country or the country in which Shares are listed, you may be subject to insider trading restrictions and/or market abuse laws, which may affect your ability to accept, acquire, sell or otherwise dispose of Shares, rights to Shares (e.g., Restricted Stock Units) or rights linked to the value of Shares under the Plan during such times that you are considered to have "inside information" regarding the Company (as defined by the Applicable Laws or regulations in the applicable jurisdictions or your country).
 Local insider trading laws and regulations may prohibit the cancellation or amendment of orders you placed before you possessed inside information.
 Furthermore, you could be prohibited from (i) disclosing the inside information to any third party and (ii) "tipping" third parties or causing them otherwise to buy or sell securities.
-You should keep in mind that third parties include fellow employees.
-Any restrictions under these laws or regulations are separate from and in addition to any restrictions that may be imposed under any applicable Company insider trading policy.
+You should keep in mind that third parties include fellow Employees.
+Any restrictions under these laws or regulations are separate from and in addition to any restrictions that may be imposed under any applicable Company Insider Trading Policy.
 You understand you are responsible for ensuring compliance with any restrictions and should consult with your personal legal advisor on this matter.